bayinfosys/bayinfosys.github.io/library/31-productivity.md

+---
+layout: article
+title: "Capital, Labour, and the Productivity Question"
+description: "Productivity growth has slowed across OECD economies.
+One explanation: the statistics measure the wrong competition.
+Capital and labour are not on the same curve."
+keywords: ["productivity", "capital", "labour", "economics", "ai economy"]
+last_modified_at: 2024-11-01
+---

 # Capital, Labour, and the Productivity Question

 Worker productivity growth has slowed across OECD economies since the 1970s.
 Various explanations circulate: declining business dynamism, measurement problems in the service sector, exhaustion of low-hanging technological fruit.
 These accounts share a common assumption: something has gone wrong with productivity.